contra-bit/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

   URL hyperlinks to be rendered in Markdown.
 URLs beginning in http and https are always displayed
 - `FILE_EXTENSIONS`: **.md,.markdown,.mdown,.mkd,.livemd**: List of file extensions that should be rendered/edited as
   Markdown.
-Seperate the extensions with a comma.
+Separate the extensions with a comma.
 To render files without any extension as markdown, just put a comma.
 - `ENABLE_MATH`: **true**: Enables detection of `\(...\)`, `\[...\]`, `$...$` and `$$...$$` blocks as math blocks.

 ## Server (`server`)